-Composting made its debut at the 2014 Kay Yow Spring Game on the concourse at Carter-Finley.
-Collections from the concourse bloomed again during the 2015 Spring Game before emerging for each home game of the fall Pack Football season in 2015 and 2016.
+Composting made its debut at the 2014 Kay Yow Spring Game on the concourse of Carter-Finley Stadium.
+Collections from the concourse bloomed again during the 2015 Spring Game before emerging for each home Pack Football game, beginning in 2015.

-Composting at Carter-Finley unites with the WE Recycle program to form Zero Waste Wolfpack, a strategic operational and educational program that strives for zero waste within the athletic facilities at NC State University.
+Carter-Finley Composts unites with the WE Recycle program to form Zero Waste Wolfpack, a strategic operational and educational program that strives for zero waste within the athletic facilities at NC State University.

-Compost collections expanded beyond the concourse in 2016 to also include food scraps and food waste from the suites in Vaughn Towers as well as from the stadium-cleanup performed by contractors post-game.
-Total compost collected and diverted from the landfill from all of these venues (stadium, concourse, Vaughn Towers) weighed in at an estimated 8,920 lbs!
+Compost collections expanded beyond the concourse in 2015 to also include stadium-cleanup collections (performed by contractors post-game) and food scraps/waste collections from the suites in Vaughn Towers in 2016.
+Partnering with NC State’s chapter of the Food Recovery Network, as well as refining and improving operations, pushed the total weights of compost collected and diverted from the landfill from all of these venues (stadium, concourse, Vaughn Towers) to nearly 28,000 lbs in 2017!